andyzhouty/Flog/README.md

 sqlite3.InterfaceError Error binding parameter 0.
 ```

-It should be caused by sqlite3 and you should set another database in env variable `DATABASE_TEST` for unittesting such as mysql or postgresql.
+It should be caused by sqlite3 and you should set another database by settings env variable `DATABASE_TEST` such as mysql or postgresql.

 ## FAQ